 How Can You Prevent Your Rabbit From Getting a Hairball?

 - Feed a high fiber and low carbohydrate diet.
-A diet high in fiber, which includes lots of fresh hay and vegetables, stimulates normal motility of the gastrointestinal tract, and keeps food (and accidentally ingested hair) moving through the stomach.
-See "Feeding Rabbits" for more information on the proper diet for house rabbits.
+A diet high in fiber, which includes lots of fresh hay and vegetables, stimulates normal motility of the gastrointestinal tract and keeps food and accidentally ingested hair moving through the stomach.

 - Groom your rabbit.
 Regular brushing, especially during a heavy shedding period, will help reduce the amount of hair that can be swallowed by your pet rabbit.